brainupdaters/drlm/doc/drlm-release-notes.rst

   * Added "-p" on list clients workflow to mark client status (up/down).

+  * Installclient workflow install ReaR packages from default.conf by default.
+Is possible to force to install ReaR from repositories with -r/--repo parameter (issue #114).

 DRLM Version 2.2.1 (October 2018) - Release Notes
 -------------------------------------------------